MaddalenaGhiotti/ReinforcementLearningProject/README.md

 - `requirements.txt` – dependency list

 # USAGE
-In this section, you’ll find how to run the demos for the various classes.
+In this section, you’ll find where to find demos and how to run them.

 ## Prerequisites